Canan Dağdeviren: Conformable Sensory Facemask (cMaSK)

-In direct response to the pandemic, Dagdeviren's team developed an innovative conformable multimodal sensory face mask (cMaSK) that can be integrated with commercial face masks to monitor signals related to infectious diseases, environmental conditions, and wear status.
+In direct response to the pandemic, Dağdeviren's team developed an innovative conformable multimodal sensory face mask (cMaSK) that can be integrated with commercial face masks to monitor signals related to infectious diseases, environmental conditions, and wear status.
 The thin and conformable geometry of the cMaSK sensing system allows it to be applied to various types of face masks without concerns of deterioration in performance, as shown by mask-fit tests.
 The cMaSK can monitor critical biological signals such as breathing rates, coughing, skin temperature and mask fit with high accuracy by analyzing signals from air pressure, humidity and temperature.
 The cMaSK provides a platform for the development of smart face-mask systems that can provide real-time feedback and can actively assist users in optimizing the face mask fit.
-Dagdeviren's work offers a modular, customizable research tool for studying environmental and health technologies in real-world conditions where human behavior may affect performance, thereby deepening our understanding of mask-wearing behaviors and the resulting human health implications.
+Dağdeviren's work offers a modular, customizable research tool for studying environmental and health technologies in real-world conditions where human behavior may affect performance, thereby deepening our understanding of mask-wearing behaviors and the resulting human health implications.
 This research, published on the front page of Nature Electronics in 2022, was conceived, executed and published within a span of one-year, demonstrating Canan's ability to respond and lead a project to completion in a highly competitive manner to critical, time-sensitive research topics.